Top 8 Day Trips from Vancouver: Wine Tours in BC's Okanagan Valley

 British Columbia's Okanagan Valley is home to Canada's most celebrated wineries, which produce world-class ice wines, reds and whites.
 Take a tour of the wineries in BC's sun-drenched interior to discover the history and heritage of wine-making.

 Mission Hill Family Estate: Located to the West of Kelowna, on teal-blue Okanagan Lake, Mission Hill Family Estate is among one of British Columbia’s most celebrated wineries.
-Recently named “2011 Winery of the Year” at the InterVin International Wine Awards, Mission Hill is best known for their consistency and range of styles, though a visit to the winery itself is an experience, which promises to satiate all senses, rather than simply the palette.
+Recently named “2011 Winery of the Year” at the InterVin International Wine Awards, Mission Hill is best known for their consistency and range of styles, though a visit to the winery itself is an experience, which promises to satiate all senses, rather than simply the palate.
 Located on 900-acres of vineyards, the estate has been constructed in homage to the European roots of its founder, Anothony von Madl, and contains a vast courtyard, Tasting Salon, Greek-style amphitheater, and even a 12-storey bell tower.

 Mission Hill Estates offers a range of tours, to cater to the different tastes of potential patrons.
 Look to the sommelier-guided tours to satiate the foodies in your group, providing guests with a selection wines and food pairings, or an al fresco lunch, before moving on to an exploration of the vineyard and Barrel Cellar.
 Those more interested in the wine-making process and “viticulture” may find the Discovery Tour more riveting, while the history buffs among us can look to the Heritage Tour to tickle their fancy.